Lehsuni Dal Palak Recipe | How to make Lehsuni Dal Palak | Spinach and Moong Lentils with Garlic flavour

 - For the no-onion no garlic or sattvic version skip, onion and garlic.

 - The dal is suitable for feeding to toddlers omit garam masala and garlic and chilli and temper the dal with cumin and garlic(1 clove in winters) in very little oil.

 Taking my Lehsuni Dal Palak to Healthy Wellthy Cuisines group where the theme this week is #LegumeAffairAtHW.
 Check out what the fellow bloggers have got for the theme..

 Restaurant Style Dal Tadka by Seema

 Boondi Kadhi by Rosy Nayak

-Sharing my Leshsuni Dal Palak to the 125th edition of My Legume Love Affair (MLLA), a monthly event wherein participants from around the world share vegetarian legume-based recipes.
-This event was conceptualised by Lisa of Lisa’s Kitchen and Susan of The Well-Seasoned Cook.
+Sharing my Lehsuni Dal Palak to the 125th edition of My Legume Love Affair (MLLA), a monthly event wherein participants from around the world share vegetarian legume-based recipes.
+This event was conceptualized by Lisa of Lisa’s Kitchen and Susan of The Well-Seasoned Cook.
 This month, MLLA is being hosted by Seema of Mildly Indian.